Land-based launcher fires Navy's Standard Missile-3

 The SM-3 Block IIA is a larger missile being developed jointly by Raytheon and Japan’s Mitsubishi Heavy Industries.
 It goes farther and takes out threats sooner, making it a ballistic missile defense “game changer” according to Stevison.

 The Poland site will provide additional coverage for northern Europe.
-During a trip to Poland this year, Defense Secretary Chuck Hagel discussed on-going plans, reaffirming the US’s commitment to deploying this missile defense site in 2018.
+During a trip to Poland last year, Defense Secretary Chuck Hagel discussed on-going plans, reaffirming the U.S.’s commitment to deploying this missile defense site in 2018.